 Prions Undetectable, Unstoppable

 We can’t sterilize surgical equipment used on people who have prion disease.
-Prions are so resistant to sterilization that surgical instruments used on a person with CJD must be disposed because they are permanently contaminated.
+Prions are so resistant to sterilization that surgical instruments used on a person with Creutzfeldt-Jakob disease (CJD) must be disposed because they are permanently contaminated.
 Hospitals have been sued successfully for exposing subsequent patients to deadly prions.
 In fact, a case unfolded in Scotland in 2013 where at least 20 patients were exposed to prion contamination in surgery at a local hospital.

 “The risk of exposure is extremely low, but it’s not zero,” said Dr. José Montero, director of public health at the New Hampshire Department of Health and Human Services.
 “After extensive expert discussion, we could not conclude that there was no risk, so we are taking the step of notifying the patients and providing them with as much information as we can.
 Our sympathies are with all of the patients and their families, as this may be a confusing and difficult situation.”